auth0-lab/auth0-ai-js/examples/calling-apis/spa-and-hono-api/README.md

 ## Features

-This template leverages [bhvr](https://github.com/stevedylandev/bhvr) template for building a React SPA application with a Hono API.
+This template leverages a modern stack for building a React SPA application with a Hono API.

 - **Full-Stack TypeScript**: End-to-end type safety between client and server
 - **Shared Types**: Common type definitions shared between client and server
 - **Monorepo Structure**: Organized as a workspaces-based monorepo with Turbo for build orchestration
 - **Modern Stack**:
+  - [Node.js](https://nodejs.org) as the JavaScript runtime
-  - [Bun](https://bun.sh) as the JavaScript runtime and package manager
+  - [npm](https://npmjs.com) as the package manager with workspace support
   - [Hono](https://hono.dev) as the backend framework
   - [Vite](https://vitejs.dev) for frontend bundling
   - [React](https://react.dev) for the frontend UI